 Behavioral Problems In Albino Dogs

-Due to its particular health condition, the behavior of the albino dog is also modified.
+Due to his particular health condition, the behavior of the albino dog is also modified.
 Vision and hearing problems can cause overreactions to common situations that dogs may perceive as threats.
-So, it's no wonder that many albino dogs are overly shy or aggressive (in this case it's more fear aggression).
+So, it's no wonder many albino dogs are overly shy or aggressive (in this case, it's more fear aggression).

 Also, most albino dogs have difficulty socializing.
 The socialization of the albino dog does not bring reliable results, so these animals tend to be shy in the face of unfamiliar people and situations.
 However, they are generally comfortable within their family or with people they know.

 Sensitive skin is also a potential factor for aggressive behaviors and unexpected reactions.
-Because they are more fragile than other dogs, they may react by growling or running away when petted in an injured area.
+For example, because they are more fragile than other dogs, they may react by growling or running away when petted in an injured area.

-Because of these behavioral issues, and others directly related to overstimulation and cognitive difficulties, dog training an albino dog can be a serious challenge.
-Moreover, there are no known cases of albino dogs showing good abilities in working or obedience trials, or real-life situations.
+Because of these behavioral issues and others directly related to overstimulation and cognitive difficulties, dog training an albino dog can be a severe challenge.
+Moreover, there are no known cases of albino dogs showing good abilities in working obedience trials or real-life situations.

-Try to maintain order in your home so that your visually impaired albino dog doesn't bump into each other and has difficulty finding its way around.
+Try to maintain order in your home so that your visually impaired albino dog doesn't bump into each other and has difficulty finding their way around.

 Choose noisy toys that are easy to find.

 Do not expose your albino dog to intense sunlight.